Roger T. Ames: Biography

 Roger Ames was born in Toronto, Canada, and raised in England and Vancouver.
 He is married with two sons.
-He received his bachelorʻs degree from the University of British Columbia (UBC) where he studied philosophy and Chinese language.
+He received his bachelor's degree from the University of British Columbia (UBC) where he studied philosophy and Chinese language.
 While attending UBC, he took the opportunity to spend one academic year at the Chinese University of Hong Kong, his first exposure to China.

-After graduating from UBC, he began his graduate work at National Taiwan University (1970–1972), where he studied with Yang Youwei (楊有維).
-He returned to UBC to finish his master's degree (1973), then he spent two years living in Japan.
+After graduating from UBC, Ames began his graduate work at National Taiwan University (1970–1972), where he studied with Yang Youwei (楊有維) and earned a master's degree in philosophy.
+He returned to UBC and obtained another master's degree (1973), then he spent two years living in Japan.
 In 1975, he began his Ph.D. at the School of Oriental and African Studies (SOAS) at the University of London, where he studied under the tutelage of D. C. Lau.
 He completed his Ph.D. thesis in 1978, titled The "Chu Shu" chapter of the Huai-Nan-Tzu: The sources and orientation of its political thought.
 That same year, he accepted an offer for an assistant professorship from the University of Hawaiʻi at Mānoa, and he remained there until he retired in 2016.
 He is currently Humanities Chair Professor at Peking University in Beijing, China.